AsheryMbilinyi/Malaria-Risk-Analysis/README.md

 ## Results

 Despite the assumptions made, interesting results emerged especially in which are housing important features that contribute in determining malaria vulnerability.
-The classifier's accuracies were not high though, 64 % by XGBoost was the highest.

 The three most important features in descending order were:-